 In this tutorial, we show how Reaktoro can be used to compute the solubility of CO2 in a 1 molal NaCl brine at temperature 60 °C and pressure 100 bar.
 We show no magical function to perform such calculation in a single line of code, but instead a sequence of steps using Reaktoro’s components (classes, methods) to enrich your understanding of how Reaktoro can be used for solving this and many other different chemical reaction modeling problems.

-To calculate the solubility of CO2 in a NaCl brine, we need two phases in our chemical system: an aqueous phase to represent our NaCl brine, and a gaseous phase to represent our CO2 gas.
+To calculate the solubility of CO2 in the NaCl brine, we need two phases in chemical system: an aqueous phase to represent our NaCl brine, and a gaseous phase for CO2 gas.
 Next, we formulate and solve a chemical equilibrium problem, in which 10 mol of CO2 is mixed with 1 kg of H2O and 1 mol of NaCl, at 60°C and 100 bar.
-The solution to this problem is a chemical equilibrium state from which we can inspect how much CO2 exist in the gaseous phase and compare this with the initial amount of CO2 we used to mix with H2O and NaCl.
+The solution to this problem is a chemical equilibrium state, from which we can inspect how much CO2 exists in the gaseous phase and compare this with the initial amount of CO2 we used to mix with H2O and NaCl.

 Our 1 molal NaCl brine is here represented by the mixture of 1 kg of H2O and 1 mol of NaCl.